 COLLABORATIVE FAMILY LAW

-The Family team at Ben Hoare Bell are committed to dealing with cases in a non-confrontational manner and to assist clients to settle their differences by agreement, wherever possible.
+Our team of Family Solicitors in the North East is committed to dealing with cases in a non-confrontational manner.
+We assist clients to settle their differences by agreement wherever possible.

-Therefore we are able to offer a Collaborative Law process.
+We are able to offer a Collaborative Family Law process.
 This is a relatively new way of dealing with family matters.
-In the collaborative process each person appoints their own lawyer but instead of conducting negotiations between you and your partner by letter or phone, you and your lawyers all meet together to work things out face-to-face.
-Rather than dealing through your solicitors, you work with them, to reach the best solutions for you and your family.
-We can also suggest bringing in other professionals, such as family consultants or financial advisers, to assist in the process of reaching an agreement.
+In the collaborative process each person appoints their own family law solicitor.
+But instead of conducting negotiations between you and your partner by letter or phone, you and your family lawyers all meet together to work things out face-to-face.
+Rather than dealing through your family solicitors, you work with them, to reach the best solutions for you and your family.
+We can also suggest bringing in other professionals such as family consultants or financial advisers to assist in the process of reaching an agreement.

-Each party and their lawyers will sign a contract that you will not go to court and that you will all work openly and honestly together.
-The document also prevents the lawyers from representing you in court if the collaborative process breaks down, ensuring everyone works towards agreeable solutions.
-You set the agenda, so you talk about the things which matter most to your family.
+As part of the Collaborative Family Law process each party and their lawyers will sign a contract that you will not go to court.
+The contract will also state that you will all work openly and honestly together.
+The document also prevents the lawyers from representing you in court if the collaborative process breaks down.
+This ensures everyone works towards agreeable solutions.
+You set the agenda so you talk about the things which matter most to your family.
 You are in control, without the threat of court proceedings hanging over you, but will have your lawyer with you throughout the process.
 The decisions made about your family’s future are yours and not made by a stranger in a court room.

 Ben Hoare Bell has a specialist Collaborative Family Law solicitor, Mark Harrison.
 Mark has been specially trained by Resolution, and is a member of Collaborative Family Law North East, meaning that he is extremely experienced in Collaborative Family Law.